DipannitaOrni/Lexi/README.md

 Being upfront about the edges of the system, rather than papering over them:

-- 🖨️ **OCR requires a system-level Tesseract install**, separate from the Python package — without it, scanned or broken-encoding pages are explicitly flagged rather than silently producing garbage output.
-- 🇧🇩 **Bangla PDF extraction depends on the source font.** Many real-world Bangla PDFs are authored in legacy, non-Unicode fonts; Lexi detects this and OCR-rescues the page, but this requires Tesseract's Bengali language pack (`tesseract-ocr-ben`) installed alongside the base OCR engine.
 - 📊 **Diagram generation is intentionally conservative.** If a document's content doesn't genuinely suit a flowchart or chart, Lexi says so rather than forcing a visualization onto unsuitable text.
 - ✅ **Verification is an audit, not a guarantee.** The confidence score reflects how well Gemma's own comparison pass caught drift — it materially reduces (but does not eliminate) the risk of a silently wrong simplification, which is why both versions are always shown, not just the rewrite.
 - 🔒 **No persistent user accounts.** By design — session-scoped storage is a privacy choice, not a missing feature (see [Real-world impact](#real-world-impact)).